Professionals in the Community

 Develop or join a local fall prevention coalition.
 View Falls Free Wisconsin’s Coalition Quick Guide.

-Consider becoming a program provider or facilitator of an evidence-based falls prevention program like Stepping On | Stepping On Implementation Guide
+Become a program provider or facilitator of an evidence-based falls prevention program like Stepping On | Stepping On Implementation Guide

 Host community awareness events and campaigns during National Falls Prevention Week/Month in September | View our Promotional Resources | How to Plan a Falls Prevention Event | Dane County Example | Portage County Example